meilisearch/documentation/learn/security/tenant_tokens.md

 }
 ```

-This token fragment contains data informing Meilisearch that your user is authorized to search the `patient_medical_records` index.
-The token tells Meilisearch to only return documents whose `user_id` attribute has a value of `1`.
+This token fragment contains data proving the user is authorized to search the `patient_medical_records` index.
+It also tells Meilisearch to only return documents owned by that specific user.

-## Generating tenant tokens
+### Tenant tokens in Meilisearch

-There are no specific instance options or index settings required to activate tenant tokens.
-Instead, all a developer must to in order to use tenant tokens is to generate a token.
-Once the token is ready, you can seamlessly substitute an API key with it when accessing an API route.
+Tenant tokens do not require you to configure any specific instance options or index settings.

+To use tenant tokens, you only need to have a system for token generation in place.
+Once a token has been generated, you can seamlessly substitute an API key with it when accessing the API's search endpoint.

-The quickest method to generate tenant tokens is using one of our official SDKs.
-It is also possible to generate the token from scratch, without any any dependencies.
+The quickest method to generate tenant tokens is [using one of our official SDKs](#generating-tenant-tokens-with-an-sdk).
+However, it is also possible to [generate the token without relying on any dependencies](#generating-tenant-tokens-without-a-meilisearch-sdk).

-### Generating tenant tokens with an SDK
+## Generating tenant tokens with an SDK

-If you are developing an application that deals with medical records, it is very likely you have many users.
-Since medical records are an extremely sensitive type of data, it is fundamental that each user can only see their own records and not anyone else's.
+If you are developing an application allowing users to search through their  medical records, it is fundamental that each user can only see their own records and not anyone else's.

 The code in this example imports the SDK, creates a filter based on the current user's ID, and feeds that data into the SDK's `generateTenantToken` function: